 - WebConfs SEO Tutorial: This one expands into some of the individual SEO disciplines a lot more than the Moz guide, and is one of the best overviews that I’ve gone through.

 - Search Engine Land’s Guide To SEO: This is a multi-part series from Search Engine Land’s Guide.
-It’s 9 detailed blog posts about different aspects of SEO – don’t miss this one.
+Don’t miss it.

 - SEO Book SEO Glossary: SEO Book is one the leading resources on the internet, and this is a really in depth glossary.
 It’s worth reviewing for key terms, and bookmarking for easy access later on.